Why Make Ecobricks?

 3. Ecobricking Inspires Ecological Consciousness.

-For those who make Ecobricks, they know it is a laborious task– it can take hours of dedicated work and a large sack of plastic to make a single 1.5L Ecobrick!
+For those who make Ecobricks, they know it is a laborious task– it can take hours of dedicated work and a large sack of plastic to make a single 1.5L ecobrick!
 The process is inherently meditative.
 It lends itself towards existential reflection on each piece of “trash” being stashed.
 It gets Ecobrickers reflecting: Where did this plastic coffee sachet come from?
 Where is it going?
 Why is it here?
 Where will it be in 100 years?
 Would it be better to just grow my own coffee?

 By enabling individuals to take personal responsibility for their plastic consumption, the manual process of ecobricking compels a direct interaction with one’s consumed plastic.
-The meditative and communal aspect of ecobricking bring about what we call ecological consciousness.(1) Ecobrickers tend to pursue more information about waste disposal in their community, plastic, recycling and ecobricking topics.
+The meditative and communal aspect of ecobricking brings about what we call ecological consciousness.(1) Ecobrickers tend to pursue more information about waste disposal in their community, plastic, recycling and ecobricking topics.
 This leads to a steady decrease in the ecobricker’s net plastic consumption.
 Ecobrickers also tend to put their ecobricks to use in ways that embody cradle-to-cradle principles, exploring regenerative technologies and organic materials (building composters, gardens and food forests).
 The GEA emphasizes these principles and technologies, in particular the use of ecobricks for local, organic, non-capital earth building.

 “A problem has never been solved by the same consciousness that generated it.”